 The Curse Lifted

 This timeline shows the history of the Jewish people with further details here.
 Coming to our modern day, the timeline shows the end of the exile.
 In 1948, from a UN declaration, the modern state of Israel was founded.
 In the 1967 six-day war the city of Jerusalem, now the capital of Israel, was regained.
 We see the ‘times of the Gentiles’ coming to a close in modern-day news events.

-The beginning and expiration of Jesus’ curse, uttered symbolically to the fig tree and then explained to his listeners have not remained as simply fiction on the pages of the Gospel.
+The beginning and expiration of Jesus’ curse, uttered symbolically to the fig tree and then explained to his listeners have not remained simply fiction on the pages of the Gospel.
 These events are verifiable, making news headlines today (ex., USA moved its embassy to Jerusalem).
-Jesus taught profoundly, voiced authority over nature, and now we see that his curse left its imprint on nations for thousands of years.
+Jesus taught profoundly, voiced authority over nature, and now we see that his curse left its imprint on his nation for thousands of years.
 We ignore him at our peril.

 Summary of Day 3

 The updated chart shows Jesus cursing the fig tree on Day 3, Tuesday, while taken care of as God’s Selected Lamb.
 We see on Day 4 he foretells his coming return, coming to set right many wrongs.

 Jews have a reputation